Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

  #) *Show a personal calendar of 'Events' submitted.*

-     #) The App must store the submit of 'Event' of the User
+     #) The system must store the submit of 'Event' of the User

-     #) The App must have a visual calendar showing the 'Event' of the User.
+     #) The system must have a visual calendar showing the 'Event' of the User.

-     #) The App must have a page navigation system.
+     #) The system must have a page navigation system.

  #) *Let the User submit 'Events' on the calendar to plan his/her future appointments.*

-     #) The App must store an "Event" when the User specifies a "Starting Location", a "Meeting Location" a date and the time.
+     #) The system must store an "Event" when the User specifies a "Starting Location", a "Meeting Location" a date and the time.

-     #) The App must not let the User to create 'Event' in the past days.
+     #) The system must not let the User to create 'Event' in the past days.

-     #) The App must provide a message of 'Warning' if the User is creating an 'Event' which can be overlapped to an existing 'Event'.
+     #) The system must provide a message of 'Warning' if the User is creating an 'Event' which can be overlapped to an existing 'Event'.

  #) *Notify the User when the 'Event' is about to start and she/he needs to leave to be in time to the 'Event Meeting Location'.*

-    #) The App must have an 'Alarm System' which warns the User that can miss or be late to an appointment if he/she doesn't leave.
+    #) The system must have an 'Alarm System' which warns the User that can miss or be late to an appointment if he/she doesn't leave.

     #) The 'Alarm System' can be configurate by the User and can have different ways of notify.